 See the notice board at meetings for booking details.

-Date to be confirmed Joint Probus trip with Coventry Electricity Long Service Association, to Gloucester and Warwickshire Steam Railway.
+September 2021.
+Joint Probus trip with Coventry Electricity Long Service Association, to Gloucester and Warwickshire Steam Railway.
 Coach leaves the Memorial Park at 09:00 for a trip on the railway leaving from Cheltenham Racecourse to the newly opened Broadway Station.
 You can alight at the intervening stations if you wish but you must get back to the Racecourse by 16:10.
 The coach will leave at 16:30 for the return trip to Coventry.
 Cost £30pp

 10 Sept 2019: Coach trip to Bristol Docks for a guided tour of SS Great Britain.

 24 July 2019: Visit to Amazon fulfilment centre in Coventry.
 27 Coventry Probus members, partners, friends and associated groups attended the Amazon Fulfilment Centre tour at Lions Park, Coventry (BHX4).

 5 June 2019: Members shared with another group for a coach trip to Highgrove for a guided tour of the gardens, then a short visit to Corinium Roman Museum at Cirencester,